 10. Chile Is Home to the World’s Biggest Swimming Pool

-The San Alfonso del Mar Resort in Algarrobo is the Guinness World Record holder for having the world’s largest swimming pool.
-Its spectacular length is equivalent to 20 Olympic-sized swimming pools, and it contains a staggering 66 million gallons of crystal-clear water.
+The San Alfonso del Mar Resort in the coastal city of Algarrobo (Central Chile) is the Guinness World Record holder for having the world’s largest swimming pool.

 12. The Chilean Coastline Is One of the Longest in the World